rust-console/gba/book/src/ch1/hello1.md

 and outputs are totally useless to us on a GBA.
 There's no OS on the GBA to call our program, and there's no place for our program to "return to" when it's done.

+Side note: if you want to learn more about stuff "before main gets called" you can watch a great [CppCon talk](https://www.youtube.com/watch?v=dOfucXtyEsU) by Matt Godbolt (yes, that Godbolt) where he delves into quite a bit of it.
+The talk doesn't really apply to the GBA, but it's pretty good.

 ```rust
   unsafe {
 ```